Harmek/HKCircularProgressView/README.md

 How to use it
 -------------

-Installation through CocoaPods is not yet supported so...
+1. Use [CocoaPods](http://www.cocoapods.org) by adding *pod 'HKCircularProgressView'* in your Podfile.
+2. Manually:

-1. Clone this repository.
+  * Clone this repository
-2. Copy HKCircularProgressView and HKCircularProgressLayer files into your project.
+  * Copy HKCircularProgressView and HKCircularProgressLayer files (.h and .m) into your project.
-3. #import "HKCircularProgressView" and add the view as a subview (you can also do this from a .xib file).
+  * #import "HKCircularProgressView" and add the view as a subview (you can also do this from a .xib file).

 How to configure it
 -------------------